 That’s when Jack and I had our first chance to really talk, one of those intense and earnest conversations college students have, ranging over history, politics, and philosophy, each of us dropping in names of famous books and authors we knew just enough to quote from.
 Being so intent on how intelligent we both sounded we ignored the girls, until one told us, “Really, it’s time for you guys to go.”

 We did.
 We went to walk circle after circle in Fairmont Park and continue our discussion of the great issues of the day.
 We spoke of the sweeping currents of history and how the subject is poorly taught.
 History was a great river which poured into, forming and informing, the present moment.
 History was passionate and only the dolts who teach it made it dull.
-We wondered if religion qualified as philosophy, if Spinoza was greater than Voltaire, why baseball is a better game than football.
+We wondered if there were no death would there be any religion.
+If Spinoza was greater than Voltaire.
+Why it is that baseball is a better game than football.

 Then the issue arose whether Jewish girls were good lovers or if their reputation as cold and un-giving was a lie.
 Jack had dated three Jewish girls and I had gone out with at least two myself.
 Based on our own experience we were puzzled by their reputation, for our field work had shown nothing cold about them, no siree.
 Jack insisted the wildest lover he ever knew was a vixen named Rosenbloom, whose passion was so out of control he could not, out of common decency, tell me everything.